Monday, December 31, 2007

 Citizen Journalist

 The God that Fred Phelps worships is one mean bastard – and that’s the way old Fred likes Him!
 Fred isn’t one of those “kissy-poo” preachers.
-He wants you to know that if you don’t follow the literal word of the Bible, as interpreted by Fred, God is going to kill you and send you to hell.
+He wants you to know that if you don’t follow the literal word of the Bible, as interpreted by Fred, God is going to kill you and send you to a fiery hell.
 Religion is a true comfort to Fred Phelps.

 This week I had the disquieting experience of seeing a documentary on the Phelps Cult (a.k.a.
 Westboro Baptist Church) of Topeka.
 The film is titled Fall from Grace and it was put together by K. Ryan Jones, a film student at the University of Kansas.